schucan/link/README.md

 - visits are recorded in local CSV log files for further analysis if needed.
 - The page is a progressive web app (PWA): you can "save to homescreen" on your mobile to use it like a native app.

-## Installation
+## Super Simple Installation

-Just copy the `public` folder contents to your webhosting root directory and open its URL in a browser.
-Note: your webserver needs write access to that directory.
+Just copy the `index.php` file to your webhosting root directory and open its URL in a browser.
+Note: your webserver needs full write access to that directory.

+The following files will be generated upon first calls:
-A config file named `config.php` with random passwords and file names will be generated, and you will be ready to go.
-You can edit the config file if you wish.
+- A config file named `config.php` with random passwords and file names
+- A `*.db` file for your links sqlite database
+- A `.htaccess` file for all the redirection and caching magic
+- A `log-*.csv` file will be generated the first time one of your shortcut links is visited.

+You can adjust any of the files to your needs if you know what you are doing.

 **Pull requests are welcome.**